Trump lawyer: Mueller improperly obtained transition documents in Russia probe

 The committees did not immediately return a request for comment.

-Fox News’ Joseph Weber contributed to this report.
+Fox News’ Joseph Weber and Jennifer Bowman contributed to this report.